-Daniel James Callard (1824 – 1903) was from a family of prosperous non-conformist London bakers.
-Members of the Callard family had been London bakers since the seventeenth century.
+Daniel James Callard (1824 – 1903) was born to a prosperous non-conformist family of London bakers.
+Members of the Callard family had been bakers in the metropolis since the seventeenth century.

-Callard became a master baker himself, and entered into partnership with his brother-in-law, John Carrick Bowser (1828 – 1912) by 1855.
+Daniel Callard became a master baker himself.
+He had entered into partnership with John Carrick Bowser (1828 – 1912), his brother-in-law, by 1855.

 The two men established a wholesale grocery business at St John’s Wood.
-The firm initially manufactured infant formula, before concentrating on confectionery from 1861.
+The business initially manufactured infant formula, but began to concentrate on confectionery production from 1861.

-Callard bought out Bowser in 1872, but continued to trade under the by now established brand name of “Callard & Bowser”.
-The firm grew through strong branding and a dedication to product quality and purity, at a time when standards were often low.
+Daniel Callard bought out John Bowser’s stake in the business in 1872, but continued to trade under the established brand name of “Callard & Bowser”.
+The firm grew through strong branding and a dedication to product quality and purity, at a time when standards were often inconsistent.